History

 On the Oder island called Ostrów Tumski, a timber stronghold was built in the early Middle Ages, constituting one of the main seats of the first Piasts and their officials.
 It protected the crossings over the Oder, which was part of a major trade and communication route.
 It consisted of a princely seat and an outer bailey on which a cathedral was built of the bishopric erected in 1000.
 Next to the cathedral, a brick bishop’s manor house and residential buildings for the canons were built.
 The stronghold itself became the most important seat of Prince Bolesław the Tall, son of Władysław II the Exile, after his return to the country in 1163, and then of subsequent Piast princes from the Silesian line.
 In documents it was recorded in 1239 as “nostra caminata” of Henry the Pious, “castro nostro Wrat” of Henry III the White and “castro lapideo in curia nostra” of Henry III the White in 1265 and “castro lapideo in caminata nostra” in 1266.

-The Mongol invasion of 1241, despite destroying the settlement on the left bank of the river, did not cause any major damage to Ostrów, and especially to the stronghold surrounded by ramparts.
-However, it influenced the decision to modernize the fortifications.
-In the years 1242-1266, on the initiative of Prince Henry III the White, the old wood and earth ramparts were replaced with brick walls.
-Then, in the years 1270-1290, Henry IV Probus carried out a Gothic reconstruction of the castle.
-In place of the older court chapel, he erected a new building and founded a burial chapel associated with the Cistercian abbey.
-The princely palace was also expanded and the walls were reinforced with towers.
+The Mongol invasion of 1241, although it destroyed the settlement on the left bank of the river, did not cause significant damage to Ostrów island, especially not to the rampart-enclosed stronghold.
+However, it did influence the decision to modernize the outdated fortifications.
+Probably around 1242-1266, at the initiative of Prince Henry III the White, the old wood and earth ramparts were gradually replaced with brick walls.
+Subsequently, between 1270 and 1290, Henry IV the Righteous undertook a Gothic reconstruction of the castle.
+He erected a new complex of residential and representative buildings on the site of the older ones and founded a burial chapel associated with the Cistercian monastery.

 At the end of the 13th century, the role of the clergy in the area of Ostrów Tumski was growing.
 When Henry IV erected the collegiate church of the Holy Cross, the island was divided into a western – princely and eastern – bishop’s part.
 After the death of Henry IV, the Piast castle was used less and less often.
 In the years 1329-1335, its area was lent to the chapter of the collegiate church of the Holy Cross for residential purposes, which is why it was soon divided into seven plots.
 In 1382, king Wenceslaus IV considered expanding the castle, but soon abandoned it.
 In 1439, the chapter acquired the land as its own and managed it until secularization in 1810.
 The new owners did not need the princely residential buildings or the castle fortifications, which in the early modern period underwent gradual rebuilding and demolition works.
 Additional destruction was brought by warfare, including the last one during the Second World War.
 After its end, only the former castle chapel of St. Martin was rebuilt.